drupal-media/d8-guide/modules/intro.md

 ## D8 Core Functionality

 In Drupal 8 core, As in D7 core, there is out of the box support for files, images and basic media functionality.
-That said rich media experiences in Drupal are generally built using the contributed modules listed below.
+That said, rich media experiences in Drupal are generally built using the contributed modules listed below.

 ## D8 Contrib  Modules